openmls/openmls/book/src/user_manual/reinit.md

 `WelcomeError::ReInitPredecessorMismatch`.
-The remaining checks run when `build` is called on the returned `JoinBuilder`: the successor's protocol version, ciphersuite, group id and extensions must match the ReInit proposal, the successor must be at epoch 1, and its members' credentials must be identical to the old group's.
-The membership check is on by default and can be disabled with `.check_members(false)`.
-In that case, the application must ensure that the new member credentials match the old ones captured in `ReInitInfo::member_credentials()`.
+The remaining checks run when `build` is called on the returned `JoinBuilder`: the successor's protocol version, ciphersuite, group id and extensions must match the ReInit proposal, the successor must be at epoch 1.

+New group's members must be identical to the old group's.
+A simple membership check by equal credential is on by default and can be disabled with `JoinBuilder::check_members(false)`.
+In that case, the application **must** ensure that the new member credentials match the old ones captured in `ReInitInfo::member_credentials()`.
+This is the case when the application uses credentials that don't allow checking equivalence of members by checking exact equality of credentials.

 ```rust,no_run,noplayground
 {{#include ../../../openmls/tests/book_code.rs:reinit_join}}